 Universal Basic Income (UBI) is the concept that everyone should receive a basic income.
 Observation of Census Bureau’s Employment and Labor Force Status Table gives us 3 significant numbers for population consideration rounding to 330, 246 or 168 million.
 If The United States were to send a $500 check to each of the 330 million individuals in the United States for 12 months, it would cost nearly $2 trillion each year.
 If we limit to those 264 million that are 16 years or older, $500 for each person, 12 months is $1.6 trillion.
-If we further specify, only those 168 million whom are 16 years or older that participate in the workforce, $500 a year, each month for a year will be slightly over $1 trillion.
-Increase from $500 payments to $1000 a month will be slightly over $2 trillion a year.
+If we further specify, only those 168 million whom are 16 years or older that participate in the workforce, $500 each month for a year will be slightly over $1 trillion.
+Doubling payments to $1000 a month will be slightly be over $2 trillion a year.
 A UBI could be an additional tax supported benefit program and have it’s own path or follow the footsteps of many long standing benefit administrative structures.
 A major concern is whether The United States may be efficient enough to establish an effective Universal Basic Income Benefit program when consideration of weak immigration policies, increases in inflation, consumer prices, and the health/viability of other benefit programs in times of peak use.
 It is yet to be seen if the current Americans will be turning the safety nets, into bed rooms.

 How Would It Be Paid Out

 Distribution of UBI payments have many options through existing government programs.
 The Internal Revenue Service (IRS) had administrative responsibility for recent Emergency Impact Payment (EIP) stimulus checks distribution to tax payers from 2020 and 2021 Coronavirus Legislation.
-The direct payment structure set up for Earned Income Tax Credit(EITC), Child Tax Credit(CTC), and EIP, could be of use for a direct UBI payment, where only filing if a tax return is necessary to trigger eligibility.
+The direct payment structure set up for Earned Income Tax Credit(EITC), Child Tax Credit(CTC), and EIP, could be of use for a direct UBI payment, where only filing a tax return is necessary to trigger eligibility.
 The Employment Development Department (EDD) collects employment data and handles Disability and Unemployment Insurance claims for claimants and distributes payments of their benefits.
 The EDD and Food Stamps Program provide their own Electronic Benefit Payments Debit card program that benefits deposit in on their respective periods whether it is bi-weekly with UI benefits or monthly with food stamps.
 The UBI could borrow the EDD’s current procedures to produce an affordable structure paying between $60 and 450 a week.